Mary Landrieu

 Mary Loretta Landrieu (/ˈlændruː/ LAN-drew; born November 23, 1955) is an American entrepreneur and politician who served as a United States senator from Louisiana from 1997 to 2015.
 A member of the Democratic Party, Landrieu served as the Louisiana State Treasurer from 1988 to 1996, and in the Louisiana House of Representatives from 1980 to 1988.

-Born in Arlington, Virginia, Landrieu was raised in New Orleans, Louisiana.
-She is the daughter of Moon Landrieu, former New Orleans mayor and secretary of the United States Department of Housing and Urban Development, and the sister of Mitch Landrieu, a former mayor of New Orleans and Lieutenant Governor of Louisiana.
-She received her baccalaureate degree from Louisiana State University in Baton Rouge.
-She won a close race for the U.S. Senate in 1996; she was re-elected by increasing margins in competitive races in 2002 and 2008, but was defeated in 2014 by U.S. Representative Bill Cassidy.

 Landrieu came to national attention in the wake of Hurricane Katrina in 2005 after she publicly criticized the federal response to the natural disaster.
-Her opposition to the public option played a major role in the crafting of the 2010 Patient Protection and Affordable Care Act, as she did not agree to support it until additional concessions were granted to support Louisiana's Medicaid system.
+Her opposition to the public option played a major role in the crafting of the 2010 Affordable Care Act, since she did not agree to support it until additional concessions were granted to support Louisiana's Medicaid system.
 In 2011, she became a cardinal (chair) of the Senate's Homeland Security Appropriations Subcommittee.
 She chaired the Senate Committee on Small Business and Entrepreneurship from 2009 to 2014, and chaired the Senate Committee on Energy and Natural Resources from 2014 to 2015.

+Landrieu was defeated in her 2014 re-election campaign by Republican Bill Cassidy, with Cassidy triumphing in a runoff.
+As of 2025, Landrieu is the most recent Democrat to serve in the U.S. Senate from Louisiana.

-Early life, education, and real estate career
+Early life and education

-Landrieu was born in Arlington, Virginia, the daughter of Verna (née Satterlee) and Moon Landrieu, who served as mayor of New Orleans.
-She is the sister of Mitch Landrieu, the former mayor of New Orleans and lieutenant governor of Louisiana.
-She was raised in New Orleans as a Catholic and attended Ursuline Academy of New Orleans.
+Landrieu was born in Arlington County, Virginia, on November 23, 1955, and raised in New Orleans, Louisiana.
+She is the daughter of Moon Landrieu, former mayor of New Orleans and U.S. secretary of the Department of Housing and Urban Development, and the sister of Mitch Landrieu, who was a former mayor of New Orleans and Lieutenant Governor of Louisiana.
+She was raised as Catholic.

+She attended Ursuline Academy in New Orleans.
 While a student at Ursuline, Landrieu participated in the Close Up Washington civic education program.

-She graduated from Louisiana State University in Baton Rouge in 1977, where she was a member of Delta Gamma sorority.
+In 1977, she graduated from Louisiana State University in Baton Rouge, Louisiana with a Bachelor of Arts degree in sociology, where she was a member of Delta Gamma sorority.

-Before entering politics, Landrieu worked as a real estate agent.
-She is Italian on her mother's side, and her family was among the large wave of Sicilian immigrants that came to Louisiana during the nineteenth century.
-Her mother, Verna Satterlee Landrieu, was the daughter of Kent Satterlee and Olga Helen Macheca.
-Landrieu has been repeatedly highlighted by the Order Sons of Italy in America as the first woman of Italian-American heritage to become a US senator.
-Her paternal great-grandmother Cerentha Mackey was the illegitimate child of a mixed-race black woman and an unknown father.

-Early political career
+Career

+After graduating from Louisiana State University, Landrieu worked as a real estate agent.